xframes-project/xframes-website/src/pages/technologies-used.md

 ## Main libraries

-### React: A Declarative UI Foundation

-[React](https://react.dev/) powers the UI layer in XFrames, offering a familiar component-based approach without relying on the DOM.
-Instead, XFrames uses React with [Fabric](https://reactnative.dev/architecture/fabric-renderer), React Native’s rendering layer, to manage UI components in a DOM-free environment.
-This enables developers to maintain React's declarative style while rendering directly to GPU-accelerated contexts such as OpenGL and WebGPU.
-By breaking free of browser constraints, XFrames allows developers to build dynamic, high-performance native applications with React at its core.

-### Fabric: Efficient React Tree Management

-[Fabric](https://reactnative.dev/architecture/fabric-renderer) is utilized in XFrames to efficiently manage the React tree by tracking changes to elements, attributes, and children.
-It emits events that XFrames forwards to the C++ layer, which updates the widget tree and handles rendering.
-This approach allows XFrames to benefit from the efficient tree management of Fabric without requiring the full React Native ecosystem or its associated overhead.

 ### Flexbox Without the DOM and CSS: Yoga Layouts

 [Yoga](https://www.yogalayout.dev/) provides a Flexbox-based layout system for XFrames, enabling precise and consistent layout management without relying on CSS or the DOM.
 Developed by Facebook, Yoga is optimized for performance and cross-platform compatibility, making it ideal for native applications.

-### RxJS & ReactivePlusPlus: Efficient Event Handling and UI Updates
+### ReactivePlusPlus: Efficient Event Handling and UI Updates

-[RxJS](https://rxjs.dev/) is used in XFrames to manage user interactions, such as clicks, changes, and hover events, asynchronously from the C++ layer.
-This allows efficient handling of event streams and ensures responsiveness.
-[ReactivePlusPlus](https://github.com/victimsnino/ReactivePlusPlus) complements this by queuing widget tree and widget state updates, ensuring that the rendering process remains smooth at 60fps.
-This combination allows XFrames to process complex interactions and UI updates efficiently, maintaining high performance and responsiveness without compromising rendering speed.
+ [ReactivePlusPlus](https://github.com/victimsnino/ReactivePlusPlus) helps keeping the rendering layer 'ticking' by queuing widget tree and widget state updates, ensuring that the rendering process remains smooth at 60fps.
+This ultimately allows XFrames to process complex interactions and UI updates efficiently, maintaining high performance and responsiveness without compromising rendering speed.

 ### Implot: Powerful Plotting for C++